dialoa/collection/README.md

   in a `global-metadata` field.
 When building recursively (collections of collections ... of collections of sources), this trickles down to the sources of the sources.
-* `offprint`.
-Normally used on the command line only, to switch to offprint mode.
+* `offprint-mode`.
+Switch to offprint mode.
+Normally used on the command line.
 * ... and other fields of the form `collection-...` that provide aliases for collection options, meant to be used on the command line.